holtzy/GreenTech-Challenge/README.md

 Input
 --------
-The dataset used for this study is available online here.
-Note that the app already charged this dataset, so you do not really need it.
+The dataset used for this study is available online [here](http://www.developpement-durable.gouv.fr/Concours-de-data-visualisation-sur.html).
+Note that the app already charged this dataset and transformed it in a R environnement, so you do not really need it.